devmike01/PageStepIndicator/README.md

 This app was made from existing [StepIndicator](https://github.com/layerlre/StepIndicator) library.
-I wanted to use a page indicator that could display title and at the same time have a transparent border, but I couldn't find one.
-So I modified the source code of the one I found made it into a library.
+I needed a page indicator that could display title and at the same time have a transparent border, but I couldn't find one.
+So I modified the source code of the one I found and made it into a library.

 ### How To Use

 - Add `PageStepIndicator` to your app.

-##### Add it in your root build.gradle at the end of repositories:
+ Add it in your root build.gradle at the end of repositories:

 ```groovy
 allprojects {